 The central bank of Georgia left its key 7-day refinancing rate unchanged at 8 percent on December 9th 2020.
 Policymakers noted that annual inflation has been low in recent months and it is expected to hover close to the target level in the first half of 2021, amid still subdued demand.
 The economic activity is seen recovering gradually in 2021. source: National Bank of Georgia

-Interest Rate in Georgia averaged 6.68 percent from 2008 until 2020, reaching an all time high of 12 percent in April of 2008 and a record low of 3.75 percent in August of 2013.
+Interest Rate in Georgia averaged 6.73 percent from 2008 until 2020, reaching an all time high of 12 percent in April of 2008 and a record low of 3.75 percent in August of 2013.
 This page provides the latest reported value for - Georgia Interest Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Georgia Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on May of 2020.
+Georgia Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on January of 2021.